 - If a timing path is having difficulty meeting timing and the skew is larger than expected, it is possible that the timing path is crossing a resource column or clock region.
 If this is the case, physical constraints such as Pblocks can be used to force the source and destination into a single clock region or to prevent the crossing of a resource column, such as a network on chip (NoC), 100G multirate Ethernet MAC (MRMAC), or integrated block for PCIe (Gen4 x16).

 - Verify that clock nets with CLOCK_DEDICATED_ROUTE=FALSE constraint are routed with global clocking resources.
 Use ANY_CMT_REGION instead of FALSE to ensure the clock nets with routing waivers are routed with dedicated clocking resources only.
 If the clock net is routed with fabric interconnect, identify the design change or clocking placement constraint needed to resolve this situation and make the implementation tools use global clocking resources instead.
-Clock paths routed with fabric interconnect can have high clock skew or be impacted by switching noise, leading to poor performance or non-functional designs.
+Clock paths routed with fabric interconnect can have high clock skew or be impacted by switching noise, leading to poor achievable clock frequency or non-functional designs in hardware.